PlayStation reveals more details about the PS5’s 3D Audio

-PlayStation has dropped some more details on the upcoming PS5, focusing on the console’s Tempest 3D AudioTech.
+Sony has dropped some new details about the upcoming PS5, focusing on the console’s Tempest 3D AudioTech.

 - Read More: What exactly is a teraflop anyway?